TOP OF PAGE BANNER

 In the Flesh, the Bible denotes the difference between the two as follows:

-The scriptures clarify that there is a difference between Fornication and Adultery as we shall see.
-They are listed as separate issues as shown in the following - - -
+The Bible Student MUST know and accept the above definitions as correct or misinterpretation of scripture will follow.
+The scriptures clarify that there is a difference between Fornication and Adultery and they are listed as separate "sins" as shown in the following - - -

 Galatians 5:19